 - black pepper, to taste

 Cook pasta as directed in a large stockpot, reserving one cup of pasta water before draining.
-Return pasta and reserved water to pot.
+Return pasta to pot.

 Meanwhile, brown ground turkey over medium heat until cooked through.
 Reduce heat to low.
 Add taco seasoning and tomatoes, then simmer, uncovered for about 5 minutes.